Operations Clarity

 • “I wasn’t sure which version we were using.”

-• “We started it, but it never really stuck.”
+• “I started it, but it never really stuck.”

 It can look like resistance.
 More often, it is overload.